Title

 The OWWA Memorandum of Instructions No. 004-94 establishes guidelines for a Burial Assistance Program, providing monetary aid of up to P10,000 to beneficiaries of overseas contract workers who pass away during or shortly after their employment abroad, with specific eligibility criteria and application procedures outlined.

-The Burial Assistance Program provides monetary assistance to beneficiaries of Overseas Contract Workers (OCWs), both landbased and seabased, to help defray burial and other related expenses.
-This assistance is in addition to other benefits due under the overseas employment contract.
+It is monetary assistance granted to the beneficiaries of overseas contract workers (landbased and seabased) to help defray burial and related expenses, and it is over and above similar and other benefits due the OCW under the overseas employment contract.

-Beneficiaries must prove that the deceased OCW had at least one recorded contribution to the OWWA fund and that the OCW was not covered by the OWWA insurance program which started on July 1, 1991.
+Beneficiaries must show proof that the deceased had at least one (1) recorded contribution to the OWWA fund and that the OCW is not covered by the OWWA insurance program that commenced on July 1, 1991.

-Applications must be submitted either personally or by mail to the Social Benefits Office of the OWWA Secretariat or to the nearest Regional OWWA Unit.
+Claimants must accomplish and submit the application forms personally or by mail to the Social Benefits of the OWWA Secretariat and/or the nearest Regional OWWA Units (application forms are available at these offices).

-Disputes among beneficiaries on burial assistance claims shall be adjudicated by the Legal Department of the OWWA Secretariat, whose decision is final and executory.
+Any question or contest between/among beneficiaries shall be adjudicated by the Legal Department of the OWWA Secretariat, whose decision for the Burial Assistance Program shall be final and executory.

 Analyze Cases Smarter, Faster